 If you don’t have any shallots, you can still make this recipe with one medium onion.

-So now, while we continue to wait for the water to boil and the shallots to begin to caramelize, chop up about a good handful (or more!) of mushrooms.
-Once you are done, just add them to the shallots and increase the heat to medium high.
+So now, while we continue to wait for the water to boil and the shallots to caramelize, chop up about a good handful (or more!) of mushrooms.
+Add them to the shallots and increase the heat to medium high.

 By this time, the water should be at a rolling boil.
 Add about half a pound of your favorite pasta and cook according to the package instructions.